Cottage, 1 Bedroom, 1 Bathroom, (Sleeps 2-3)

-Entering the great room, a flat screen TV and speakers for your IPOD or laptop.
+Entering the great room, a flat screen TV with basic cable, high speed wifi and a sonos sound system.
 The living area has a Queen sized sofa sleeper leads to the open full kitchen with an Oak dining table.
 Lovely light and 11 foot ceilings and ceiling fans are in all rooms.

 The great room leads to the bedroom with an elegant Art Deco bedroom set and a new top of the line memory foam Queen mattress set, with deliciously soft high thread count new bedding and duvet cover.
 The bedroom leads to the updated bathroom with claw foot tub for soaking your dancing feet and dreaming.

 There is an open closet across from bedroom with soft high thread count towels.
 The back door opens to the screened porch, my favorite room in the house, perfect for taking your cocktail under the swirling ceiling fan.
-The brick patio could be your next crawfish boil site.
+The brick patio could be your next crawfish boil site with a comfy table and chairs for those beautiful languid afternoons.
 The studio in the back has a full sized washer/dryer.
 Celebrate Uptown New Orleans with fabulous food within walking distance in all directions, including the best poboys in town.
 St. Charles Avenue, Audubon Park and the Mississippi River all within 10 blocks of the cottage.

 Amy is a New Orleanian and Jeff is from California.
 They are happy to share their sweet shotgun cottage and their favorite restaurants and music clubs with you.
 There's never enough time in New Orleans, no matter how much time you spend, you'll be coming back soon, hopefully to the Octavia Street Cottage in the heart of Uptown.